rblogan78/AI-in-Games/HiPhi Report Version 2.md

 Random number generators are intelgral to Game AI.
 It makes the games feel more immersive and "real".
 Random numbers drive many decisions and events for in-game objects such as graphical effects (rain or transitions), frequency and choice of sound effects, and enemy behaviour.

-([Doom, 1997](https://github.com/id-Software/DOOM)) is a primary example of using randomness to esstablish interesting features in a game.
+([Doom, 1997](https://github.com/id-Software/DOOM)) is a primary example of using randomness to establish interesting features in a game.
 It uses an array of 256 integers that are sorted randomly, and stored in a static lookup table.
 The game references these "seeming random" values throughout the game to make the game more dynamic.

 Jonathan Dowland examined the behaviour of Doom when all values in the "random value" lookup table were set to all 0 (0x00 in Hexadecimal) or 255 (0xFF) ([Downland, 2015](http://jmtd.net/log/deterministic_doom/)).
 The following are some of his findings: